 Lost ID Card

 Replacement ID cards may be obtained at the Office of Housing Options, Meals & Events (HOME) in Shriver Center, room 111.
 Regular operating hours are Monday through Friday from 8am - 5pm.
 Summer hours are Monday through Friday from 7:30 am - 4:30 pm.
-After hours replacement cards are available through the Spring Street Market 24 hours per day, 7 days per week during the academic year.
+After hours replacement cards are available through the Marcum Conference Center when the HOME Office is closed.

 During break periods (Thanksgiving, Winter, Spring) temporary access cards can be obtained from the front desk of The Marcum Hotel and Conference Center (351 N. Fisher Drive).